cs1302uga/cs1302-minesweeper-alpha/README.md

    then use the following error message just before termination:

    ```
-   Seedfile Not Found Error: Cannot create game with FILENAME, because it cannot be be found
+   Seedfile Not Found Error: Cannot create game with FILENAME, because it cannot be found
                              or cannot be read due to permission.

    ```